Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 \subsection{Hydrodynamic Simulation Limitations}

 Although the TNG50 simulation possesses exquisite resolution and is able to provide us with many details about the Universe, there are still some caveats we must address with our results.
 The first one is that the TNG50 simulation does not resolve the parsec-scale clumping associated with SBLAs as inferred in \citetalias{pieri10}, \citetalias{pieri14} and \citetalias{morrison24}.
-The second is that we have rescaled the optical depth of the spectra at each redshift in order to ensure that the mean optical depth follows the measurements of \cite{fauchergiguere08}.
+The second is that we have rescaled the mean flux of the spectra at each redshift in order to ensure that they follow the measurements of \cite{fauchergiguere08}.

 These two factors imply that the synthetic spectra that we used to select SBLAs may not be perfectly representative of observations.
 Any such small-scale structure would impact metal absorption properties, and may also have an impact on associated $\laf$ absorption.
-Meanwhile a global mean opacity consistent with observations does not guarantee obtaining the correct representation for the $\approx 1\%$ of the forest associated with CGM absorbers.
+Meanwhile a global mean flux consistent with observations does not guarantee obtaining the correct representation for the $\approx 1\%$ of the forest associated with CGM absorbers.
 Both these subtleties may have an impact on our results.

-Comparing incidence rates, $dn/dz$, with values from observations, gives us a window into how this may affect the SBLA estimates (see Appendix \ref{appendix:sbla props} for more details).
-We find that there seems to be a discrepancy of up to two orders of magnitude between incidence rates from our SDSS-like spectra and the smoothed and rebinned KODIAQ and SQUAD spectra (so that they resemble SDSS).
-We find this result at both redshifts, though dampened at $z=3$, perhaps implying that this may indicate tensions with the TNG50 simulation results, its physical model, our treatment of the UV Background and neutral hydrogen modelling, and/or our synthetic spectra post-processing.

-Even with this in mind, this does not detract from the fact that we are still able to replicate results from \citetalias{morrison24}, namely the halo mass estimate from the SDSS-like spectra.
+As discussed in Sect. \ref{subsec:SDSS probs}, we have noticed a slight discrepancy between the $\ptot$ of our SDSS SBLAs in the $z=3$ box with the \citetalias{pieri14} and \citetalias{morrison24} measurements.
+One way to understand if this is a by-product of any simulation limitations is by comparing incidence rates, $dn/dz$, obtained from the simulation with the values from observations (see Appendix \ref{appendix:sbla props} for more details).
+We find that this discrepancy holds at $z=3$, where incidence rates in TNG50 are twice or even three times higher than what is found in rebinned KODIAQ and SQUAD spectra (so that they resemble SDSS).
+These results may perhaps indicate tensions with the TNG50 simulation results, its physical model, our treatment of the UV Background and neutral hydrogen modelling, and/or our synthetic spectra post-processing.
+Even with this in mind, this does not detract from the fact that we are broadly able to replicate results from \citetalias{morrison24}, namely the halo mass estimate from the SDSS-like spectra, even using the $z=3$ box.